On fibrant objects in model categories: Properties of model categories

-A model structure on a category is \emph{minimal} if every object is fibrant.
-In this section, we will prove various properties of minimal model categories.
-In particular, we will give a characterization of weak equivalences in such categories.
+In this section, we will prove various properties of model categories that are related to fibrant objects.
+In particular, we will give a characterization of weak equivalences between fibrant objects.